Farmers Insurance: Auto, Home, and Renters

 Pros:

-• Wide variety of auto insurance coverages
+• Wide variety of auto coverages

 • Tons of auto discounts